-Tom Collins (Maths Lead at St Joseph’s Catholic Primary School in Guildford, and one of the Primary Mastery Specialists being trained under the Maths Hubs programme), exudes enthusiasm about the effects that teaching for mastery is having on pupils across the attainment range.
+Tom Collins is maths lead at St Joseph’s Catholic Primary School in Guildford, and one of the Primary Mastery Specialists being trained under the Maths Hubs Programme.
+He exudes enthusiasm about the effects that teaching for mastery is having on pupils across the attainment range.
 Impressed by his observations of Shanghai teachers in a local school, he has thought carefully about the practicalities of implementing teaching for mastery in his school.
-“We aren’t about ‘becoming Shanghai’” he says; “it’s about taking the elements of teaching for mastery that can be applied in our own schools, in our own classrooms, and implementing them, one considered, sure-footed step at a time.”
+“We aren’t about ‘becoming Shanghai',” he says; “it’s about taking the elements of teaching for mastery that can be applied in our own schools, in our own classrooms, and implementing them, one considered, sure-footed step at a time.”

 Teachers accustomed to working with ability sets often express concerns about whether it is possible to stretch the quickest learners in mixed-attainment classes.
-Encouragingly, Tom has found that high attaining students are demonstrating a greater depth of understanding that he had not always seen previously and finding maths lessons more enjoyable.
-“Previously my high-attaining Y6 pupils would be siphoned off to tackle Level 6 material and whilst they are able to answer the L6 questions at a procedural level, they often do not recognise the concepts and connections in what they are doing.
-Now I see Y6 high-attainers enjoying maths more as they really unpick the concepts.”
+Encouragingly, Tom has found that high-attaining pupils are demonstrating a greater depth of understanding that he had not always seen previously and finding maths lessons more enjoyable.
+“Previously my high-attaining Year 6 pupils would be siphoned off to tackle Level 6 material and whilst they are able to answer the Level 6 questions at a procedural level, they often do not recognise the concepts and connections in what they are doing.
+Now I see Year 6 high-attainers enjoying maths more as they really unpick the concepts.”

 Click to enlarge